kaizen-ai/kaizenflow/documentation/general/zenhub.md

 - Our project "XYZ:" (e.g., RP, ETL2, ...) become Epics
   - We can split projects into multiple Epics if the work theme is complex
-    - E.g., RP can be decompose into multiple Epics, e.g.,
+    - E.g., we can decompose RP Issues into multiple Epics, e.g.,
       - "Approximation of RP ESS"
   - This is also equivalent to our purpose milestones (they become Epics)